 - eggs scrambled with leftover veggies or a handful spinach and raw kraut.
 Add nitrate-free bacon or organic sausage if you wish.
 10 minutes.

 - Frittata: make one on a Sunday, and it’ll keep for quick leftovers for days.
 Eat with a handful of berries and raw kraut of course.
 Or try this egg casserole that includes sweet potato, greens, and meat.

 - Lox or smoked salmon over cucumber slices.

 - Apple with 2 tbsp almond butter or tahini.
 This makes a nice, light breakfast with fiber and good fats if you’re not super hungry.

 - EGG FREE idea: make some chick pea pancakes.
 Soak 1/2 cup chick pea flour overnight in 1/2 cup water.
 Add a little olive oil, sea salt, and scallions and cook like you would a pancake in a skillet.
 Roll up smoked salmon & avocado in the pancake and enjoy.
 They keep well for leftovers too.

 - coconut flour blueberry muffins (need to be made ahead for grab n go).
 They don’t contain the blood sugar spiking grain flours that contribute to gut irritation and energy crashes.
 My pinterest breakfast board has tons of options.
 Also see my grain free baked goods board.

 - Grain free porridges.
-Grass Fed Girl has a delicious pumpkin porridge recipe.
-I LOVE this egg and grain free porridge: combine 1/2 cup pumpkin; 1 tbsp tahini or almond butter; 1/4 cup coconut milk; 1 tbsp gelatin or protein powder; cinnamon and vanilla, and heat until warm, stirring til everything is mixed.
+I LOVE this egg and grain free porridge: combine 1/2 cup pumpkin; 1 tbsp tahini or almond butter; 1/4 cup coconut milk; protein powder; cinnamon and vanilla, and heat until warm, stirring til everything is mixed.
 Top with coconut.

 - Overnight chia puddings (like this pumpkin version, just add a scoop of protein so it keeps you fuller longer) or overnight oats or oat bran if you can tolerate grains ok (you’ll know a grain-based breakfast isn’t for you if you have a mid-morning crash).